mendix/docs/content/en/docs/studio/general/move-from-studio.md

 ## 1 Introduction

 Mendix Studio and Mendix Studio Pro have been fused in one IDE since Mendix 10.
-Mendix Studio will remain available until July 15, 2023 in Mendix 9.20 and below.
+Mendix Studio will remain available until July 15, 2023 for apps developed in Mendix 9.20 and below.
 Therefore, we are encouraging Studio users to switch to Studio Pro now.

 For more information on fusion, see the [Coming in 2023: The Merging of Studio and Studio Pro](https://www.mendix.com/blog/coming-in-2023-the-merging-of-studio-and-studio-pro/) blog post.